The Open University since 2006

 Ratio, proportion and percentages

-The topics in this unit, ratios, proportion and percentages, are concerned with dividing something into parts.
+The topics in this free course, Ratio, proportion and percentages, are concerned with dividing something into parts.
 For example, if there are 200 people living in a small village, and 50 of these are children, this could be expressed as a percentage:

 25% of the village population are children;